 Allow free access to water or a children’s rehydrating solution if the cat can drink on his own.
 Do not try to force-feed cold water; the cat may inhale it or choke.

 Keep in mind that cats who suffer from heatstroke once increase their risk for getting it again and steps must be taken to prevent it on hot, humid days.
-Snub-nosed breeds (like Persians and Himalayans) are especially vulnerable.
+Snub-nosed or brachycephalic cat breeds (like Persians and Himalayans) are especially vulnerable.

 July is the CHILL ZONE on Catster.com!
 Learn how to keep your cat cool, calm and collected this summer with articles on preventing summer mishaps, staving off stress and more.